 All this biological carnage creates too much oxygen in our tissue.
 This causes our bodily functions to perform poorly and can even contribute to a variety of age-related health conditions, like:

 Antioxidants are electron donors that prevent free radicals thieving from other molecules.
-Our body naturally produces antioxidants, but in today’s world, these aren’t enough to combat the effects of free radical damage — oxidative stress is no longer an internal cleanup.
+Our body naturally produces antioxidants, but sometimes aren’t enough to combat the effects of free radical damage — oxidative stress is no longer an internal cleanup.
 A variety of external forces cause oxidative stress, such as:

 Since we don’t produce enough antioxidants to protect against these external factors that cause oxidative stress, it has become necessary to seek out other sources of this essential substance.
 These foods and nutrients allow us to have an antioxidant shield.

 Many antioxidant-rich foods will provide you with a healthy dose of this much-needed substance — carrots, blueberries, nuts, apples and the list goes on.
 These are excellent sources of vitamins C and E, giving your body the antioxidant boost it needs.
-However, marijuana is more powerful by far, providing even more antioxidants than these household vitamins everyone is so fond of.
+You can add cannabis to that list.

 Many ingestion methods will give you cannabis’ antioxidant effects internally.
 You can vaporize, take capsules or apply drops of marijuana oil under your tongue.
 All this will ensure you’re benefiting from the antioxidant properties of the plant.